Improve your game's performance by reducing the total number of non-networked objects.

 In general, you can determine the size of your screen-sized chunk, and then develop a grid of about that scale to group objects into Merge Models.
 Even if chunks are larger or smaller than what someone can see at a time, using Merged Models will still improve performance.

-Because Merged Models are only for non-networked objects, there are a number of objects in your game that they will not work with.
+Because Merged Models are only for non-networked objects, there are some objects in your game that they will not work with.

 Objects in the Client Context do not have collision, and therefore do not have collision information to calculate.
 Networked objects can change through a game and need to be continuously tracked by the server and client, so also cannot be part of a Merged Model.